Cennétig mac Lorcáin: Children

 Cennétig had many children (by several wives), perhaps 11 or 12 sons, including Brian Boru.
 Of these only five produced heirs for themselves (Brian, Mathgamain, Donncuan, Echthighern and Anlón), seven did not (Lachtna, Finn, Dub, Marcán, Flann, Conchobar and another son whose name is not recorded).

-His daughter Órlaith was the wife of the High King Donnchad Donn (she is Cennétig's only daughter recorded in sources, though he may have had others). Órlaith was executed in 941 by Donnchad, supposedly for adultery with her stepson Óengus.
+His daughter Órlaith was the wife of the High King Donnchad Donn (she is Cennétig's only daughter recorded in sources, though he may have had others). Órlaith was executed in 941 by Donnchad, supposedly for adultery with her stepson, Oengus mac Donnchada.
 The fact that Órlaith was killed rather than simply repudiated by her husband, suggests that her family was regarded as significantly lower ranking than that of the High King.
 However, the fact that this marriage had been made in the first place suggests that Cennétig and his family were moving up the social hierarchy.

 Two of his sons—Dub and Finn—are said to have died at Gort Rotacháin in 944, two—Donncuan and Echthighern—died in 950 during the invasion of Munster by Donnchad Donn's successor Congalach Cnogba.
 Lachtna apparently succeeded his father, but was killed in 953 by the Uí Chearnaigh and Uí Floinn septs of the Dál gCais, he was followed by his brother Mathgamain.

 When Mathgamain was killed in 976, Cennétig's last remaining son, Brian, took over leadership of the Dál gCais.
 He would go on to defeat the Eóganacht and become High King of Ireland.
 Another son, Marcán, was Abbot of Tuamgraney and later Inis Cealtra until his death in 1003.
 The Banshenchas says that only Flann and Conchobar were full brothers of Brian (sons of Beibhinn).